Aerial view of bushfire prone land in Eurobodalla Shire banner image

 Being bushfire-prone does not prevent development on your land.
 Buildings built prior to the land being mapped as bushfire-prone will not require any retrospective modifications.

-If you are planning a new development on bushfire-prone land, including building, renovating, or starting a new home-based business, Council will assess your proposal to ensure the development has adequate protection from bushfires.
+If you are planning a new development on bushfire-prone land, including building, renovating, or starting a new home-based business, we will assess your proposal to ensure the development has adequate protection from bushfires.
 Depending on the level of risk, mitigation measures range from metal flyscreens and gutter guards, to modifying the style, construction material or siting of a building.

 If you are already operating a home-based business that was previously exempt from requiring a Development Application, you can continue to operate.
-You should consider the NSW RFS Planning for Bushfire Guidelines.
+You should consider the RFS 'Planning for bushfire guidelines'.
 If you take a break from your business, you may need a Development Application to start a home business again in the future.

 The new mapping will not affect a current Development Application.
 Council is already required to consider bushfire risk and whether a development requires bushfire mitigation measures, even if the property is not mapped.
-This means Council sometimes asks for additional information related to bushfire mitigation.
+This means we sometimes ask for additional information related to bushfire mitigation.
 It is likely you would have been asked for additional information to support your Development Application whether the new mapping was recently certified by RFS or not.

 The new mapping may affect complying development.
 Contact your certifier if your property is mapped as bushfire-prone.

-Yes, but for all home based development, a Bushfire Emergency Management and Evacuation Plan is essential.
+Yes, but for all home based development, a bushfire emergency management and evacuation plan is essential.

 Some business types that involve vulnerable members of the community may also need special fire protection considerations – for example home-based childcare (family day care).